 Upper class students are considered each summer for non-renewable scholarships.
 Additionally, the College of Engineering has a variety of programs that provide our students with scholarship opportunities.

 College and Department Scholarships

-Each year the college awards approximately $900,000 worth of scholarships to first-year and returning students.
-In addition, each department within the College of Engineering awards scholarships to their students.
+Each year, the college awards approximately $1.5 million worth of scholarships to first-year and returning students.
+In addition, departments within the College of Engineering also award scholarships to their students.

 Kiewit Scholars Program

 Kiewit Scholars is a four-year cohort-based program that invests in students with exceptional leadership potential.
 The scholarship covers full tuition for four years, room and board the first year, a study abroad stipend, and more!
 Ten students are selected each year on the City Campus in Lincoln through a competitive application and interview process.
 View the website to learn more about the opportunities and how to apply.

 The Nebraska Career Scholarship is $8,000 minimum per year ($4,000 per semester).
 This scholarship commitment is renewable for up to four years, contingent upon continued funding from the state of Nebraska, provided specific guidelines are followed.
 Students are automatically considered based on your application (see the website for more guidance).